rbosh/ml-adp/README.md

 `ml_adp` is a Python package embedding into the Pytorch neural network and optimization framework and serves the numerical solution of discrete-time finite-horizon stochastic optimal control problems.
-It exports a list-like interface to the central functional components of such optimal control problems, allowing for concise implementations of numerical methods that rely on the approximate satisfaction of the Bellman equations (Approximate Dynamic Programming; ADP).
+It exports a list-like interface to the central functional components of such optimal control problems, allowing for concise implementations of numerical methods that rely on the approximate satisfaction of the discrete-time Bellman equations (Approximate Dynamic Programming; ADP).

 ## Installation